 Gandia is also the birthplace of Fideuà which is a popular seafood dish.
 You can actually enjoy the authentic taste of Spanish cuisine in many restaurants around Gandia.

-Why should people stay in Gandia during the winter?
+Why should people stay in Gandia during the fall, winter, or spring?

 Gandia is a good choice for snowbirds because it is not as crowded as Valencia.
 Weekends can be a bit busier but not overcrowded.
 It is a very enjoyable and relaxing place.
 A very clean and friendly part of Spain; it tends to be a truly Spanish experience.
 The beach is wonderfully clean and exquisite.
 A lot of shops and restaurants are closed down in winter but there are still enough places open, especially on weekends.
 The weekly markets near the coast, the festivities leading up to Christmas and New year, as well as the Festival of Fallas is something everyone looks forward to when they visit the Valencia Province and the neighbouring cities like Gandia and Olivia.